Account Linking Concepts for Alexa Skills

 Reciprocal access token

-Reciprocal access tokens are used in reciprocal authorization, which is a way for the user to allow a pair of resources (the Amazon account they use with Alexa, and the account with your service) to be synced and updated between the two accounts.
+Reciprocal access tokens are used in reciprocal authorization, which is a way for the user to allow a pair of resources, such as the Amazon account they use with Alexa, and the account with your service, to be synced and updated between the two accounts.

 Grant types

 OAuth 2.0 defines a number of grant types.
-Grants are ways for a client application (in this case, an Alexa skill) to authorize the user and obtain an access token that it can use to authenticate a request to the resource server.
-There are two grant types that apply to Alexa skills: the authorization code grant (the vast majority of cases) and the implicit grant (limited use).
-The Alexa account linking documentation focuses on the authorization code grant type because it is the recommended grant type for security and usability reasons.
+Grants are ways for a client application (here, an Alexa skill) to authorize the user and obtain an access token that it can use to authenticate a request to the resource server.
+Two grant types apply to Alexa skills: the authorization code grant (the vast majority of cases) and the implicit grant (limited use).
+The Alexa account linking documentation focuses on the authorization code grant type as the recommended grant type for security and usability reasons.

 Authorization code grant type

-This is the grant type in which the Alexa service gets an authorization code from your authorization server, exchanges it for an access token, and then passes the access token in requests to your skill.
-(This was described in Codes and tokens also.)
+The grant type in which the Alexa service gets an authorization code from your authorization server, exchanges it for an access token, and then passes the access token in requests to your skill as described in Codes and tokens.
 In an authorization code grant, your authorization server gives the Alexa service the authorization code by including it in the query string when it redirects the user back to the Alexa app after the user logs into your authorization server.
-The Alexa service then uses this code to request an access/refresh token pair from your token server, using the access token endpoint (URI).
-The refresh token can then be used to request a new access token after the old token expires.
-Implement the authorization code grant type unless you are sure that you want the implicit grant type.
+The Alexa service then uses this code to request an access and refresh token pair from your token server, using the access token endpoint (URI).
+After the access token expires, the Alexa service users the refresh token to request a new access token.
+Implement the authorization code grant type unless you're sure that you want the implicit grant type.

 Implicit grant type

-This is a grant type for requesting the end user's authorization to access their information in another system.
-In an implicit grant, the authorization server returns the access token once the user logs in.
-This grant type is less secure, and is limited compared to the authorization code grant type.
+The grant type for requesting the user's authorization to access their information in another system.
+In an implicit grant, the authorization server returns the access token after the user logs in successfully.
+This grant type is less secure than the authorization code grant type.
 Only custom skills can use the implicit grant type.

 Reciprocal authorization

 Most OAuth servers only provide the ability to authenticate and authorize users in your system.
 However, some skills must proactively interact with the Alexa backend to make updates.
-In Alexa, this is achieved by a reciprocal authorization endpoint, which you host to obtain an authorization code from Alexa.
+In Alexa, reciprocal authorization is achieved by a reciprocal authorization endpoint, which you host to obtain an authorization code from Alexa.

 The URI of your authorization server, which provides the Alexa service with an authorization code.
 The Alexa service calls the authorization URI with these query parameters.